gear-foundation/gear-wiki/docs/examples/rock-paper-scissors.md

 When the game ends, a new game starts immediately with the new config that was set by `ChangeNextGameConfig(GameConfig)`.
 If it has not been installed, the old config will be relevant.

->If time of the reveal stage is over, but no one has made a move, stage will be extended by `reveal_timeout`.
+>If time of the reveal stage is over, but no one has made a move, stage will be extended by `reveal_timeout_ms`.
 And the players can further reveal their moves.
 >
 >If time of the reveal stage is over, but only one player has revealed a move, this player is declared the winner and receives full reward.
 A new game starts immediately.